kuzminvn2010/magic_ball/readme.md

 ### "If you don't speak Russian this instruction for you"

-The program is written in ruby
-If you want to use it you have to install interpretator ruby
+The program is written in ruby and if you want to use it you have to install interpretator ruby

 Do you want to know something?
 Ask the question and start this program.